| Type: | Undergraduate Subject |

 Learning outcomes

-- Analyse the opportunities and constraints presented by socio-cultural diversity in relation to a given bio-climatic and politico-economic urban context.
+- Analyse the opportunities and constraints presented by socio-cultural diversity within a given bio-climatic and politico-economic urban context.

-- Understand and apply responsive design strategies to a complex design problem.
+- Apply architectural design strategies to a complex design problem.

-- Develop ideas and proposals for design concepts and spatial encounters that make future sustainable cities and communities possible.
+- Develop design concepts and spatial proposals that contribute to sustainable cities and communities.

 Enrolment requirements